Butterfly Spread Options Strategy: Tips for Beginners

 4) Focus on Liquid Markets

 Liquidity is critical for entering and exiting butterfly spreads at favourable prices.
-Reduce slippage with well-traded options and tight bid-ask spreads.
+Reduce slippage by using well-traded options with tight bid-ask spreads.

 5) Understand the Greeks

 Butterfly spreads are particularly sensitive to gamma and theta.
-Understanding how delta, gamma, theta, and vega affect your position can help you make better decisions.
+Understanding how delta, gamma, theta, and vega affect your position can help you make better decisions, especially as expiration approaches.

 6) Use Narrow Strike Widths Initially